-At almost every client meeting, someone in the room approaches me and whispers a question about competitive intelligence.
+At almost every client meeting, someone in the room will approach me and whisper a question about competitive intelligence, as if it's a sneaky or dishonest tactic.

-It’s not.
-It’s a legitimate way to gain insights about your market, create a solid content strategy, uncover your target audience, and engage potential customers.
+But analyzing competitor keywords is a completely legitimate way to gain insights about your market, create a solid content strategy, uncover your target audience, and engage potential customers.

 What is a Content Gap?

-A content gap is a portion of the search landscape for which your competitors rank, but you don't.
-Don't worry!
-This opens the door to many opportunities and can inform your decision making.
+A content gap is a portion of the search landscape for which your competitors rank but you don't.

-You can uncover content gaps with a content gaps analysis.
-In competitive keyword research, this refers to a process of evaluating the difference (or "the gap") between keywords for which you and the competitor rank for in the search results.
+A content gap analysis is the strategic process of evaluating the difference (or "the gap") between keywords for which you and your competitors rank in the search results.

-(Please note that you can also conduct an SEO content gaps analysis to evaluate specific content assets and uncover how to improve your pages.
-In this guide, however, we’re focusing on the keyword research aspect of such analysis.)
+Note: You can also conduct an SEO content gaps analysis to evaluate specific content assets and uncover how to improve your pages.
+In this guide, however, we’re focusing on the keyword research aspect of such analysis.

-As you will see, with such analysis, you can increase the quality and quantity of your keyword lists, uncover new opportunities and improve your overall SEO strategy.
+As you'll see, this analysis allows you to increase the quality and quantity of your keyword lists, uncover new opportunities, and improve your overall SEO strategy.

 The Benefits of a Content Gap Analysis for SEO

-• Understanding their competitors’ keywords helps align your strategies with the buyer’s journey better.
-A competitor might have uncovered additional phrases or topics customers use when researching their products or services, after all.
-Granted, you, most likely, would discover those phrases too, eventually.
-Competitive research will speed up the process immensely, though.
+• Better aligning your strategies with the buyer’s journey.
+After all, a competitor might have uncovered additional phrases or topics customers use when researching their products or services.
+While you may eventually discover those phrases on your own, competitive research will speed up the process immensely.

-• By analyzing competitor’s keyword strategy you can increase the relevancy of your website.
-That is, if you act on your findings, of course.
+• Increasing the relevancy of your website.
+That is, if you act on your findings.

-• Finally, by going through the process, you will understand how your competitors have gained the search visibility they have.
-Such an insight will provide you with a much stronger foundation to plan your next move.
+• A better understanding of how your competitors gained the search visibility they have.
+Such insight will provide you with a much stronger foundation to plan your next move.

-One of the goals of keyword analysis - besides uncovering new search phrases to target, of course - is finding ways to position your brand along the buyer’s journey.
+One of the goals of keyword analysis - besides uncovering new search phrases to target - is finding ways to position your brand along the buyer’s journey.

 Let me walk you through the process.